logicly-au/pmhc-spec-survey/table/instrument/yes_phn/yes-phn-outcome-scale.rst

 the only value that will be accepted is 99 = Not stated / Missing.
 Once the review is complete all subscales for all recorded YES-PHNs will be calculated using the approved scoring method.**

-The YES PHN Outcome Scale is based on the sum of Questions 13 through 15.
+The YES PHN Outcome Scale is based on Questions 13 through 15.

 For the YES PHN Outcome Scale, the missing value used should be 99.